kaitlyntorres/2-DO/README.md

 Users must be able to add new tasks to todo list = <b>COMPLETE</b> <br />
 Users must be able to create an account for the web application = <b>COMPLETE</b><br />
 Users must be able to log into the web application before being able to use its functionality = <b>COMPLETE</b>
+Users must be able to view all tasks they added = <b>COMPLETE</b>
+Users’ information (task data) must be stored with the corresponding user account = <b>COMPLETE</b>

 ## Sprint 2 = IN PROGRESS
 Users must be able to delete any tasks on the todo list <br />
-Users must be able to edit any tasks on todo list<br />
+Users must be able to edit any tasks on todo list <br />
-Tasks must be sorted based on day and time
+Tasks must be sorted based on day and time <br />
+Users should be able to give each tasks a priority  (high, moderate, low)

 ## Sprint 3 = PENDING
+Users should be able to filter out tasks by date, time, etc <br />
 Users should be able to mark tasks as complete or incomplete <br />

 ## Sprint 4 = PENDING